-In praise of … The Ilkley Book Festival
+In praise of … The Ilkley Literature Festival

 And on two occasions, I have bought the books, and had them signed by the author.
 There is something so nice about having a book signed by the author.
 The first of these was “The Wine Dine Dictionary” by Victoria Moore, and the second was “Red & White” by Oz Clarke.